kayabaNerve/serai/coins/grin/README.md

 secp256k1).
 For a completely ordered set of uses, indexed by `i`, a key may be used as `2**i K`.
 While this does trivially have conflicts in a multiset (`2**(2i) K` == `2**i K + 2**i K`), Grin does not allow duplicated outputs within a transaction.

-Fully independent keys would also work, yet would require a O(n^2) DKG which would reduce fault tolerance.
-Serai multisig's traditionally require 100% participation to create them in order to ensure any 67% can access the multisig.
+Serai could simply generate thousands of keys at launch, enabling millions of uses.
+While this is a linear scheme, not sublinear, the factor (255) is notable enough it's likely fine.
+This would technically bound the amount of inputs received.

-Ad-hoc key generation would require 67% of validators perform the DKG, with shares still distributed to offline validators.
-In order to prevent invalid shares from being distributed, a ZK proof would be required confirming validity.
+Ad-hoc key generation would also work, yet would require a O(n^2) DKG.
+While we can, at start, achieve 100% participation, once started we only assume 67% participation.
+We'd need 67% of validators to perform the DKG, yet distributing shares to all validators.
+In order to prevent invalid shares from being distributed, a ZK proof would be required to confirm validity.

 An optimistic/fraud-proof based solution to invalid key shares is invalid as a malicious validator who distributes invalid shares creates an output their